marenga14/marenga14/README.md

  # 💫 About Me:
-Software Engineer | Passionate with Blockchain Technologies | Building @Lukuchap.
+Software Engineer | Passionate with Blockchain Technologies